nadunhasalanka/PInterest_TItle_Generator/README.md

 Generate Titles: The bot pulls in keywords, runs them through ChatGPT, and returns engaging, optimized pin titles.

-Save to Google Sheets: The results are added back to your sheet for easy access and editing.
+Save to .csv file inside the projects/Keto folder: The results are stored as a .csv file in the specified folder for easy access and editing.

 ## Setup Guide 🛠️